DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

       - A list of any length containing btype(1) or btype(2) entries

 Where btype stands for a type from the basic type table.
-The btype can be the same type, or of different types.

 .. note::